GiorgioNatili/html-spa-workshop/lab4/README.md

 Lab 4
 ======
-Using polymer create a web component able to render a random number every time the user click on it.
+Integrate babel in the build workflow and define two ES6 modules.
+The first module expose a function to calculate a random fibonacci number, the second one handle a click event and print a random fibonacci number on the screen.